-Knife blades are mostly made from O1 or 1095 high carbon steels.
+Knife blades are mostly made from O1, 1095, 80CRV2, and 8670 carbon steels.
 Occasionally other steels such as S35VN or AEB-L are also used.
-There too many different handle materials to list them all here.
-Please check the description in each individual knife listing for a description of materials used on that knife
+There too many different materials to list them all here.
+Please check the description in each individual knife listing for a list of materials used on that particular knife.

 DO YOU MAKE FOLDING KNIVES?

-No. We are not setup to make folders.
+No. Folding knives are an entirely different monster and we are just not setup to make them.
 Maybe in the future we will expand, but for now – fixed blade knives only.

 DO YOU SHIP INTERNATIONALLY?

 Yes.
 We do not ship world wide, however we do regularly ship to countries in The Americas, Europe, Asia, Oceania, and others.
 We are not responsible for import taxes, customs fees or packages lost, stolen or confiscated during transit.

 HOW QUICKLY WILL I RECEIVE MY ORDER?

 Please allow 2 business days for the order to be packaged and shipped.
 Business days are Monday-Friday, excluding any major USA holidays.
 Once your package has been handed off to the carrier, it is out of our control.
 Most of our packages arrive to their destinations in a timely manner, however there are some delays due to COVID-19.